Twitter API for Account Monitoring

 This is strongest when specific accounts matter more than the whole topic stream

-The best fit is a team that already knows which accounts it wants to review repeatedly.
+This works best for teams that already know which accounts they want to review repeatedly.

 Research and watchlist teams